jwood803/Markdown/Blog Posts/fSharpXamarin.md

 ```

 ---
-This gives a brief introduction to using F# with Xamarin to make mobile applications.
+This gives a brief introduction to using F# with Xamarin to make full mobile applications and without the need for using any C#.
 This will only get easier in the future so look out for updates to Xamarin Studio for all the good stuff.

 The full code can be found on [GitHub](https://github.com/Wintellect/XamarinSamples/tree/master/PhoneWordFSharp)